 Please note that the Company is not obligated to apply the beneficial DTAA rates at the time of tax deduction / withholding on dividend amounts.
 Application of beneficial DTAA rate shall depend upon the completeness and satisfactory review by the Company, of the documents submitted by Non-Resident Shareholder.
-Shareholders may make an online submission of Form 15G / 15H and Form 10F, along with the requisite supporting documents as mentioned above, as applicable, to the Company at neha.poojary@godrejcdpl.com on or before Friday, 24th July, 2020.
+Shareholders may make an online submission of Form 15G / 15H and Form 10F, along with the requisite supporting documents as mentioned above, as applicable, to the Company at neha.poojary@godrejcdpl.com on or before Monday, 2nd August, 2021.
 It may please be noted that forms received after the said date and incomplete or incorrect forms shall not be considered and shall not be eligible for non-deduction or lower deduction of tax.
 It may be further noted that in case the tax on said dividend is deducted at a higher rate in absence of receipt of the aforementioned details / documents from a Shareholder, there would still be an option available with such Shareholder to file the return of income and claim an appropriate refund, if eligible.
-The Company shall arrange to e-mail the soft copy of TDS certificate to a Shareholder on its registered email ID in due course, post payment of the said Dividend.
+The Company shall arrange to e-mail the soft copy of TDS certificate to a Shareholder on its registered email ID or alternatively, send it to the Shareholder at the registered address, in due course, post payment of the said Dividend.

-- 13. Shareholders may please note that their dividend would be paid into their bank account through National Electronic Clearing System (NECS) or Electronic Clearing Services (ECS) or National Electronic Fund Transfer (NEFT), as per the mandate given by the Shareholders to their Depository Participant(s) or to the Company.
-For Shareholders who have not updated their bank account details, Demand Drafts will be sent to their registered addresses upon normalization of the postal services. - 14.
-Shareholders are requested to send in their queries at least a week in advance to the Company Secretary at neha. poojary@godrejcdpl.com to facilitate clarifications during the AGM. - 15.
-The link for joining the Meeting: https://teams.microsoft.com/l/meetup-join/19%3ameeting_N2JhODAxODYtMmUzYy00YWRILThjMTQtOTNiMWUxMGViNzQ2%40thread.v2/0?context=%7b%22Tid%2 2%3a%22bfa3dfb0-91d5-4bf7-9a0c-fbf6ff337187%22%2c%22Oid%22%3a%227bd0c54d-b499-4615-b8a8-f20e68147366%22%7d - 16.
-The venue of the AGM shall be deemed to be the Registered Office of the Company at No. D-6-3-1238/B/21 Asif Avenue, Rajbhavan Road, Somajiguda, Hyderabad, Telangana 500082.
+- 15. Shareholders may please note that their dividend would be paid into their bank account through National Electronic Clearing System (NECS) or Electronic Clearing Services (ECS) or National Electronic Fund Transfer (NEFT), as per the mandate given by the Shareholders to their Depository Participant(s) or to the Company.
+For Shareholders who have not updated their bank account details, Demand Drafts will be sent to their registered addresses subject to / upon normalization of the postal services. - 16.
+Shareholders can avail the facility of nomination in respect of shares held by them in physical form pursuant to the provisions of Section 72 of the Act read with the Rules made thereunder.
+Members desiring to avail of this facility may send their nomination in the prescribed Form No. SH-13 duly filled in to Registrar and Transfer Agent.
+Members holding shares in electronic form may contact their respective Depository Participants for availing this facility. - 17.
+Shareholders are requested to send in their queries at least a week in advance to Ms. Neha Poojary, Company Secretary at neha.poojary@godrejcdpl.com to facilitate clarifications during the AGM. - 18.
+Members who would like to express their views or ask questions during the AGM, are requested to contact.
+Ms. Neha Poojary at neha.poojary@godrejcdpl.com

+The link for joining the Meeting: https://teams.microsoft.com/l/meetup-join/19%3ameeting YmlxNTlwOWYtZDE1Ni00NDIILWE5ODktOTcwNGY5MjRkNDMx%40thread.v2/0?co ntext=%7b%22Tid%22%3a%22bfa3dfb0-91d5-4bf7-9a0c-fbf6ff337187%22%2c%22Oid%22%3a%227bd0c54db499-4615-b8a8-f20e68147366%22%7d